This is the second in a series of notes to fifteen lectures for my class ITSF5001: Ethnography and Participant Observation.

 1. The research is not conducted by an abstract human being.
 It is conducted by an "I," who has many "ME's" and who is a YOU to various persons

-1. Thus YOU are not doing the research by yourself but in concert with others:
+1. Thus I is not doing the research by herself but in concert with various others (each in very different positions relative to yours):

-3. those who read your final report before the defense
+3. THEY who read YOUR final report before the defense

-4. those who read your final report when you publish
+4. THEY who read YOUR final report when you publish

 1. as you will hopefully discover, the requirements of a dissertation committee are quite different from those of a publisher...